logo_HGF.jpg (7673 bytes)

 bosch_V_cd_EWP.jpg (62441 bytes)

 A comparison of the two pumps current/ pressure/ flow characteristics are shown in the figure opposite.
-The question is: are these differences going to have a dramatic impact upon the effectiveness of a Davies Craig pump on heat soak following ignition-off?
+The question was: are these differences going to have a dramatic impact upon the effectiveness of a Davies Craig pump on heat soak following ignition-off?

 EWP_Lotus_notes.gif (152534 bytes)